 In case the Xn SCTP Transport Layer Addresses IE is present and the IP-Sec Transport Layer Address IE is also present, the concerned SCTP traffic is conveyed within an IP-Sec tunnel terminated at the IP-Sec tunnel endpoint given in this IP-Sec Transport Layer Address IE, within the Xn Extended Transport Layer Addresses IE.

-If the NG-RAN node receives the SON Information IE containing the SON Information Report IE it may use it as specified in TS 38.300 [8].
+If the NG-RAN node receives the SON Information IE containing the SON Information Report IE, it may use it as specified in TS 38.300 [8].

-If the NG-RAN node receives the Inter-system SON Information IE containing the Inter-system SON Information Report IE it may use it as specified in TS 38.300 [8].
+If the NG-RAN node receives the Inter-system SON Information IE containing the Inter-system SON Information Report IE, it may use it as specified in TS 38.300 [8].

+If the NG-RAN node receives the Inter-system SON Information IE containing the Inter-system SON Information Request IE, it may use it as specified in TS 38.300 [8].

 If the NG-RAN node is configured to use one IPsec tunnel for all NG and Xn traffic (IPsec star topology) then the traffic to the peer NG-RAN node shall be routed through this IPsec tunnel and the IP-Sec Transport Layer Address IE shall be ignored.